l0r3m1psum/hydrognss_orchestrator/README.md

 ## Prerequisites

-To make this software working properly, every requisite from each processor involved in the orchestration must be fulfilled prior to execution.
+- Every processor prerequisites must be fulfilled prior to execution
+- Every processor specific configuration must be done prior to exectuion
+- Other requirements are scpecified in the ICD

 ## Installation